WilsonHUNG-web/Physical-Design-Automation_Fixed-outline-Floorplan-Design_B-star-tree/README.md

 # HW3_Fixed-outline-Floorplan-Design_B-star-tree

-B star tree algorithm with simulated annealing.<br>
+This is a floorplaner with floorplan represented by B-star tree using simulated annealing algorithm.<br>

-A minor difference is that I modified the cost function in order to implement the fix-outline constraint.
-My cost function includes the W and H penalty when violating FO.
+A minor difference is that the cost function is modified in order to implement the fix-outline constraint.
+The cost function includes the W and H penalty when violating FO.
 And also the aspect ratio of the floorplan is added into the cost function.<br>

 ## How to compile <br>
   In directory ```./src```, enter the following command, <br>